 The for those tackling student debt can help you learn how to earn credit toward PSLF while serving on active duty.
 Additionally, you can learn about the wide range of protections available to servicemembers, including how to lower your interest rate to six percent on all student loans taken out before you started active duty.

-The assists educators who have access to several programs that offer student loan debt relief.
+The teacher guide assists educators who have access to several programs that offer student loan debt relief.
 Learn more about how to get started on the path for loan forgiveness, and to figure out which program may work best for you.

 No matter your career path, here are a few things that all public service employees should keep in mind if you’re working toward PSLF: